Omotola28/techie-jargon/README.md

 `npm install`
 in the project root directory

-> For development mode you can run just `yarn start`
+> For development mode you can run just `npm run start`